dhairs/College-Notes/Fall 2024 Semester/CS 439 - Principles of Computing Systems/Memory Management/Page Tables.md

 **Optimization Bits**:
-- r: The reference bit is set to 1 whenever the page is read or written to.
+- f: The reference bit is set to 1 whenever the page is read or written to.
 - m: The modified bit is set to 1 whenever the page is modified.

 In the data segment of a process: